bitwes/Gut/README.md

 func p(text, level=0)
 ```

+####Working with Files####
+GUT contains a few utility methods to ease the testing of file creation/deletion.
+* __file_touch(path)__ Creates a file at the designated path.
+* __file_delete(path)__ Deletes a file at the disgnated path.
+* __is_file_empty(path)__ Returns true if the file at the path is empty, false if not.
+* __directory_delete_files(path)__ Deletes all files at a given path.
+Does not delete sub directories or any files in any sub directories.

 ####Simulate####
 The simulate method will call the _process or _fixed_process on a tree of objects.
 It takes in the base object, the number of times to call the methods and the delta value to be passed to _process or _fixed_process (if the object has one).
+This will only cause code directly related to the _process and _fixed_process methods to run.
+Timers will not fire since the main loop of the game is not actually running.
+Creating a test that yields is a better solution for testing such things.

+GUT also supports yielding to a test, but this does not work very well in 1.0.
+See the section on yielding for more information.
 Example

 ```